stt-datacore/website/static/crew/archer_mirror_crew.md

 published: true
 ---

 Poor stats in every area; he's usually a "cut" candidate for players strapped for roster spots.
-His saving grace is a handful of events, mostly Mirror bonuses.
+His saving grace is a healthy handful of events, mostly Mirror bonuses.